UW-GDA/uruguay_droughts/README.md

 | 6               | Extremely higher than normal | Bigger than Quintile 5    |

-INUMET defines meteorological drought as three or more consecutive months with precipitation category equal or less than 2 (3).
-INUMET does not have a definition for wind droughts.
-Therefore, for the purpose of this project, I will apply an analogous definition to that of meteorological drought for wind drought.
+INUMET defines a meteorological drought as three or more consecutive months with a precipitation category equal to or less than 2 (3).
+Since INUMET does not have a definition for wind droughts, I will adopt an analogous definition for wind droughts and extreme temperature events.
+However, in the case of extreme temperature events, I will identify sequences of months with a category equal to or greater than 4.

 For this project I chose EC-EARTH3 and TaiESM1-0 models, since previous studies concluded that they exhibit superior performance in Southeastern South America (4).
 Also, I selected the SSP3–7.0 scenario, which represents a future where greenhouse gas emissions would double by 2100, resulting in an estimated warming of 2.1 °C from 2041–2060 and 3.6 °C from 2081–2100 (5).